Glenn Hoddle: Tottenham Hotspur

-Hoddle was appointed manager of Tottenham in March 2001 with John Gorman as his assistant, following the sacking of George Graham.
+Hoddle was appointed manager of Tottenham in March 2001, with John Gorman as his assistant, following the sacking of George Graham.
 His first match in charge was the FA Cup semi-final against north London rivals Arsenal which Spurs lost 2–1.
 The following year, Tottenham reached the League Cup final in February 2002; after winning 5–1 against Hoddle's former club Chelsea in the semi-final second leg, Spurs were the favourites but they lost 2–1 to Blackburn Rovers.
 The club's promising early season form (which saw Hoddle voted Premier League Manager of the Month for October 2001) dwindled away and they finished ninth in the Premiership.

-Spurs began the 2002–03 season in fine form and Hoddle was named Premiership Manager of the Month for August 2002 after they ended the month top of the league.
-They finished in a disappointing 10th place at the end of the season.
-The pressure began to build up on Hoddle and he was sacked in September 2003 after a slow start to the season, in which the team picked up just four points from their opening six league games.
+Spurs began the 2002–03 season with Hoddle being named Premiership Manager of the Month for August 2002 after they ended the month top of the league.
+They finished tenth at the end of the season.
+The pressure began to build up on Hoddle, and he was sacked in September 2003 after a slow start to the season, in which the team picked up four points from their opening six league games.
 His final game in charge was a 3–1 loss to his former side Southampton.

 Wolverhampton Wanderers

 Hoddle was linked with a return to Southampton in March 2004, but opposition from supporters meant chairman Rupert Lowe pursued alternative targets and ultimately selected Paul Sturrock instead.
-Instead he returned to management on 7 December 2004 with Wolverhampton Wanderers, again succeeding Dave Jones.
+Hoddle instead returned to management on 7 December 2004 with Wolverhampton Wanderers, again succeeding Dave Jones.
 Wolves lost only one of their remaining 25 games but failed to reach the play-offs because 15 of those games had been draws.
-In the 2005–06 season, drawing too many games again cost Wolves a top-six finish, with the club drawing 19 of their 46 league games.
+In the 2005–06 season, with the club drawing 19 of their 46 league games.
 Wolves finished seventh, eight points off the playoffs.
 Some Wolves fans turned against Hoddle and there were chants against him during the last home game of the season against Watford.
 The board kept faith with Hoddle, but he stepped down on 1 July 2006, stating differing expectations between himself and the club as the reason for his departure.
-In his time with Wolverhampton Wanderers, the club drew 34 league games in his 76 games in charge, spanning over two seasons.

 Football academy

-By January 2008, Hoddle was attempting to raise the capital to form the Glenn Hoddle Academy based in Spain.
+By January 2008, Hoddle was attempting to raise the capital to form the Glenn Hoddle Academy, based in Spain.
 The aim of the academy is to give another chance to young players released by football clubs in England to become professional players.
-Ikechi Anya was his first player at the academy to get a professional contract at a club, with Sevilla Atlético in Spain.
+Ikechi Anya was his first player at the academy to get a professional contract at a club, with Sevilla Atlético.

 In June 2011, it was announced that The Glenn Hoddle Academy had linked up with English Conference North side Hyde.
 The Academy had previously enjoyed a link with the Spanish fourth-tier side Jerez Industrial, providing their entire squad and coaches, but fell out in a dispute over cash.

+According to Companies House, the Glenn Hoddle Academy was dissolved on 20 May 2014.